robertohuertasm/generic_bloc_provider/README.md

 ## Getting Started

 All your BloCs must extend the `Bloc` abstract class.
-This means that all of them should have a `dispose` function that will be executed whenever the life of the BloC comes to an end.
+This means that all of them should have a `dispose` method that will be executed whenever the life of the BloC comes to an end.

 In this method, you should take care of closing all the `sinks` and resources.